Distributed Medical Image Processing with MONAI on Snowflake

 To remove all resources created by this guide:

-- Run the teardown commands
+- Run the following cleanup commands:

 Conclusion and Resources